František Pürgl

 František Pürgl (born 26 August 1965) is a Paralympic athlete from the Czech Republic competing mainly in category F54 events.

-František has competed in two paralympics, in 2000 and in 2004 both times competing in the javelin and discus.
-It is in the later event he has won both his medals a silver in 2000 and a bronze in 2004.
+František has competed in two Paralympics, in 2000 and in 2004, both times competing in the javelin and discus.
+It is in the latter event that he has won both his medals, a silver in 2000 and a bronze in 2004.